pf4d/cslvr/docs/get_started.rst

 Hello CSLVR
 ===========

-To get started with CSLVR, we begin with an example that does not require any external data; the "`Ice Sheet Model Intercomparison Project for Higher-Order Models <http://homepages.ulb.ac.be/~fpattyn/ismip/>`_".
+We begin with an example that does not require any external data; the "`Ice Sheet Model Intercomparison Project for Higher-Order Models <http://homepages.ulb.ac.be/~fpattyn/ismip/>`_".

 Set up the model
 ----------------